k21971/EvilHack/doc/evilhack-changelog.md

   in the Valley of the Dead after defeating Cerberus
 - Fix: vampires in alternate form were grudging zombies and vice versa
 - Fix: 'The shade squeaks in terror!'
+- Fix: monster reading a scroll of remove curse